 (4)(a) The Director General shall at such times as are directed by the Commission remit to the Commission the total amount of all insurance premiums received by it under this Act together with such documents and information relating thereto as may be prescribed.

-(b) The Director General shall pay to the Treasurer at such times as are directed by the Treasurer all amounts of stamp duty payable upon the issue of the policies.
+(b) The Director General shall pay to the Treasurer at such times as are directed by the Treasurer all amounts of duty payable under the Duties Act 2008 upon the issue of the policies.

 (c) The Treasurer shall pay all amounts received by him under paragraph (b) into the Consolidated Account.